GRAPHIC-Take Five: That rate cut trade

 That is bad news for consumers, the Bank of England, and Prime Minister Rishi Sunak, who pledged at the start of 2023 to halve inflation, then running at over 10%, by year end.

 October CPI data, due on Wednesday, will show whether Sunak is starting to get close to that goal.
-A fall from September's 6.7% is likely, but by how much?
+A slowdown from September's 6.7% is likely, but by how much?

 The data could also help justify, or challenge, recent remarks from BoE chief economist Huw Pill that mid-2024 could be the time for rate cuts.
 Latest British jobs figures, retail sales and the producer price index are also on the calendar.